mhshams/kotlin-quickstart-archetype/README.md

 ```

+For more information about maven archetype plugin, [check this page](http://maven.apache.org/archetype/maven-archetype-plugin/).

 ### Clone And Build

-You can clone the archetype source code and build it in your local machine:
+You can also clone the archetype source code and build it in your local machine:

 ```
 git clone https://github.com/mhshams/kotlin-quickstart-archetype.git